The Albany Clinic • Jul 15, 2024

 In recent years, ketamine infusion therapy has grown in popularity as a medical treatment option for several conditions.
 There have been many reported cases of successful ketamine infusion therapy treatment for difficult-to-treat conditions like treatment-resistant depression.

-Although ketamine infusion therapy is still a relatively new treatment option, it has shown promising results for individuals who have not found success with traditional treatments.
+Although ketamine infusion therapy is still a relatively new treatment option, it has shown promising results for individuals who found success with traditional treatments.
 Research studies have shown that ketamine infusion therapy can help improve mood and decrease symptoms of depression, anxiety, and PTSD.

-During a ketamine infusion therapy session, patients are carefully monitored by medical professionals to ensure their safety.
+During a ketamine infusion therapy treatment session, patients are carefully monitored by medical professionals to ensure their safety.
 The treatment typically lasts for about an hour, and patients may require multiple sessions to achieve optimal results.

 One of the benefits of ketamine infusion therapy is that it can provide fast relief for individuals who are struggling with severe mental health symptoms.
 Unlike traditional antidepressants, which can take weeks or even months to take effect, ketamine infusion therapy can provide relief within hours or days.